 - Step 4: Average Range is Unit Sold Column from C2 to C10.

 - Step 5: We are done with the formula.
 Close bracket and hit the enter key to get the average units sold number when the unit price is >=25.

 So, when the unit priceUnit PriceUnit Price is a measurement used for indicating the price of particular goods or services to be exchanged with customers or consumers for money.
 It includes fixed costs, variable costs, overheads, direct labour, and a profit margin for the organization. is >=25, average sales are 2,221 units.
 Similarly, now we will calculate the average sales when the unit price is <25.

 So, when the price drops less than 25 per unit average sale is only 1,917.

-So we got the average as 7 now.
-But in this small data we have identified the zero easily and applied the formula but in big data it herculean task.
-So we need to apply AVERAGEIF function to take the average of numbers other than zero.
+So we got an average of 7 now.
+But in this small data, we have identified the zero easily and applied the formula, but in big data, it herculean task.
+So we need to apply the AVERAGEIF function to take the average of numbers other than zero.

-Like this, we can make use of AVERAGEIF function in excel to calculate the average based on some supplied criteria’s.
+Like this, we can make use of the AVERAGEIF function to calculate the average based on some supplied criteria.

 Things to Remember

 - All the empty cells are ignored by the formula for [Average Range]